folder Filed in Branding tips, Domain tips, Naming tips

 • Often, companies in the same industry or sector compete on brand equity.

-Check the full article and learn more about Brand Equity on Investopedia
+Check the full article and learn more on Investopedia.

 brand brand equity brand name branding